carlosmoran97/movie-rental-api/README.md

 # Option 2
 You can install a production deploy with Docker.
 First of all download or clone this repository, an then create a .env.prod file with the following content:

 **WARNING: I know that is not recommended to paste secret keys here.
-I am using Cloudinary service to store images but because this is a testing application I am pasting my secret key so you don't have to create a cloudinary account.
+I am using Cloudinary service to store images, and sendgrid to send emails but because this is a testing application I am pasting my secret key so you don't have to create a cloudinary account.
 But if you want to create an account feel free to do that, just paste the right keys in this file.**

     DB_URI=postgres://postgres:root@postgres:5432/movie_rental_prod
     SECRET=MyjdEtubwbrXZ9dv8P469dIxUfjch4gyixJTg9W4